-Berger Montague has filed a lawsuit against TAMKO, alleging that their “Heritage” fiberglass roofing shingles are defective.
+Berger Montague has filed a lawsuit against TAMKO Building Products, Inc. (“TAMKO”), alleging that TAMKO’s “Heritage” fiberglass roofing shingles are defective.

 About the case

-The lawsuit claims that TAMKO sold consumers a faulty product that cracks, curls, deteriorates, and blisters, in addition to other problems that result in property damage.
-Allegedly, TAMKO never tested how long the shingles would last, and even though they come with warranties that go up to 50 years, TAMKO doesn’t cover the cost of labor when handling warranty claims.
+The plaintiffs’ complaint alleges that TAMKO sold consumers a faulty and defective product that cracks, curls, deteriorates, and blisters, in addition to other problems that result in property damage and economic losses.
+Allegedly, TAMKO never tested how long the shingles would last, and even though they come with warranties that go up to 50 years, TAMKO routinely obstructs and/or improperly rejects warranty claims, and doesn’t cover the cost of labor when accepting warranty claims.

-Homeowners involved in the lawsuit want compensation for the property damage they suffered from the shingles, and they want TAMKO to stop engaging in deceptive advertising, marketing, distribution, and sales practices for the “Heritage” shingles.
+Led by Lawrence Deutsch and Jacob Polakoff, the class action lawsuit seeks compensation for the property damage that homeowners have suffered from the shingles and for TAMKO to stop engaging in deceptive advertising, marketing, distribution, sales, and warranty practices related to the Heritage shingles.